 The workaround for this was to purchase a car charger that works with the 12V DC outlet, which has the potential to work faster.

-The Incase High Speed Dual Car Charger is one of those USB chargers that does a fantastic job.
-It charges two iPhone 5s smartphones faster than the standard iPhone charger does when connected to my SUV's AC outlet.
+When I first wrote this article, I recommended the Incase High Speed Dual Car Charger.
+This was a device that charged two iPhone 5s smartphones faster than the standard iPhone charger does when connected to my SUV's AC outlet.

-I've recommended the Incase Dual Car Charger to friends because it does such a good job at rapidly charging one or two iPhones.
+I've recommended the Anker Quick Charge to friends because it does such a good job at rapidly charging one or two iPhones.
 Some people look at Amazon.com's vast selection of 12V USB chargers and choose a less expensive model.
 Please note that some of the 12V USB chargers sold are not sufficiently shielded for Radio Frequency (RF) interference.
 As a result, they can create a hum that's audible on your car's stereo.